 In September 2009, Norecopa arranged an international consensus meeting entitled Harmonisation of the Care and Use of Fish in Research.
-A consensus document was issued after this meeting, where the participants concluded, among other things, that a working party should be appointed to produce a complementary report that focuses on procedures used in fish research, complementary to the EU guidelines for the severity classification of procedures.
+A consensus document was issued after this meeting, where the participants concluded, among other things, that a working party should be appointed to produce a report on the severity of procedures used in fish research, complementary to the EU guidelines for the severity classification of procedures.

 The working group finished its report in December 2010.
 It has been published in the journal Laboratory Animals and is available for free download (Open Access) thanks to sponsorship from Laboratory Animals Ltd.:

 Guidance on the severity classification of scientific procedures involving fish: report of a Working Group appointed by the Norwegian Consensus-Platform for the Replacement, Reduction and Refinement of animal experiments (Norecopa).
 Laboratory Animals, 45:219-224. doi: 10.1258/la.2011.010181

 A poster describing the severity classification of procedures involving fish was presented at the 8th World Congress on Alternatives and Animal Use in the Life Sciences, held in Montreal 21-25 August 2011.